AndreyKovalevskiy/BulbaTalks/docs/CODE_OF_CONDUCT.md

 This code of conduct applies to the BulbaTalks project’s team.
-You can find a list of teammates in section "Authors" in file [README.md](https://github.com/dersim-davaod/CocoaHeads-iOS-School-Twitter-project/blob/master/README.md).
-In addition, violations of this code outside that project may affect a person's ability to participate within them.
+You can find a list of team members in the file [README.md](README.md#authors).
+In addition, violations of this code outside that project may affect a person’s ability to participate within them.

 ## Code of Conduct Committee